shrashti-19/RideEase/README.md

 ## UserLogin.jsx

+**Description:**
-## Description: The UserLogin component is a React functional component that provides a login form for users.
+The `UserLogin` component is a React functional component that provides a login form for users.
 It includes input fields for email and password to authenticate a user.

- Props: none
- State: none
+**Props:**
+- None

+**State:**
-email (string): The email entered by the user. password (string): The password entered by the user. userData (object): The user data object containing the entered information.
+- `email` (string): The email entered by the user.
+- `password` (string): The password entered by the user.
+- `userData` (object): The user data object containing the entered information.

- Methods:
+**Methods:**

-# submitHandler: Handles the form submission and updates the user data state.
+- `submitHandler`: Handles the form submission and updates the user data state.

+**Usage:**
-# Usage: This component is used to render a login form for users, allowing them to log in to the application.
+This component is used to render a login form for users, allowing them to log in to the application.

+---

+## UserContext.jsx

+**Description:**
+The `UserContext` component is a React functional component that provides a context for the entire application.
+It wraps the application inside a context provider, allowing state and functions to be shared across different components.

+**Props:**
+- `children` (ReactNode): The child components that will be wrapped by the context provider.

+**State:**
+- `user` (object): The user data object containing email and full name.

+**Methods:**
+- None

+**Usage:**
+This component is used to wrap the entire application, enabling the use of context to manage global state and share data between components.

+---

 ### CaptainSignup.jsx
 ## Description: The CaptainSignup component is a React functional component that provides a signup form for captains.
 It includes input fields for email and other necessary information to register a new captain.